 3.1 The baseline model

-The domestic prices of tradable goods evolve according to their international price, the nominal exchange-rate variation ner (domestic currency per unit of foreign currency) and a policy variable we have dubbed the ‘decoupling coefficient’ (, for i = w, op, and m), as in equations (4) to (6) below:
+The domestic prices of tradable goods evolve according to their international price, the nominal exchange-rate variation ner (domestic currency per unit of foreign currency) and a policy variable we have dubbed the ‘decoupling coefficient’ (

 Before moving on to non-tradables, let us define the wage function, which is most important to the structuralist tradition and its approach to inflation.
 Equation (8) below assumes that wages in all five sectors (the three tradable sectors described above plus the two non-tradable sectors to be described shortly, a regulated rnt and an unregulated unt non-tradable sector) grow at the same pace.
 This pace is determined by a leading union.
 We assume this union belongs to either one of the two traditional exporting sectors (w or op).
 Equation (8) also includes an ‘adaptive expectations’ or inertial coefficient ε, linked to the inflation rate in t – 1, and a distributional coefficient κ, which indicates the extent to which productivity growth in the leading union's sector is passed on to workers: